gopala-kr/ai-applications/README.md

 *Note: But not limitted to only above five(extremely hyped and popular in routine business AI applications), researchers trying different approaches to achieve general AI*

 <blockquote>
 There is no established unifying theory or paradigm that guides AI research.
 Researchers disagree about many issues.
 A few of the most long standing questions that have remained unanswered are these: should artificial intelligence simulate natural intelligence by studying psychology or neurobiology?
-Or is human biology as irrelevant to AI research as bird biology is to aeronautical engineering?[14]
+Or is human biology as irrelevant to AI research as bird biology is to aeronautical engineering?
 Can intelligent behavior be described using simple, elegant principles (such as logic or optimization)?
 Or does it necessarily require solving a large number of completely unrelated problems?
 </blockquote>

 ------------------